Sphearis/Wavesdotnet/README.md

 You can find more information about the Waves platform here: https://wavesplatform.com/

-This dll will allow you to interact with the Waves blockchain from any asp .net webpage or application, you'll be able to issue commands to your own node or to any external one with rpc enabled such as:
+This framework will allow you to interact with the Waves blockchain from any asp .net webpage or application, you'll be able to issue commands to your own node or to any external one with rpc enabled such as:
 - Check any Waves balance on a wallet (already included in this version)
 - Check any Token balance on a wallet (already included in this version)
 - Getting any information about a transaction (already included in this version)
-- Getting the asset list (with assetid, name and balance) of a wallet (next update)
+- Getting the asset list (with assetid, name and balance) of a wallet (in the next update)
 - Transfer Waves or Tokens from one wallet to another
 - Issue or reissue Tokens
 - Trade Waves and Tokens on the DEX (Decentralized Exchange)
 - ...

 This should be enough to get you started with integrating the Waves platform into your web projects.
-I made this as simple and useful as possible, you can test this with 3 lines of code(see the example below)!
+I made this as simple and useful as possible, you can test this with 3 lines of code!(see the example below)

 Possible uses are:
 - Adding a personal cryptocurrency to your website to use it as a reward or payment system